-Ashlea’s practice is driven by the complexity of matters and often delves into numerous practice areas.
-Her cases involve multi-faceted commercial litigation—most often with multiple parties and intricate procedural maneuvering.
+Ashlea’s practice is driven by the complexity of matters and spans numerous practice areas.
+Her cases involve multi-faceted commercial litigation—most often with multiple parties.
 Ashlea excels at fact-intensive, meaningful cases, such as:

 – mass actions, where hundreds and thousands of people band together against large corporations to recover for personal injuries, property damage, or financial losses;

 – business disputes, such as claims for breach of contract, breach of fiduciary duty, intellectual property and trade secrets, fraud, and misrepresentation;

 – large-scale wage and hour collective and class actions on behalf of groups of thousands of employees against some of the largest Fortune 500 companies;

 – adversary actions to recover money for bankruptcy estates to pay back creditors after corporate malfeasance has defrauded the masses, including claims for fraudulent transfers, aiding and abetting, breach of fiduciary duties, conspiracy, re-characterizing debt instruments as equity, equitable subordination, products liability, and director/officer liability; and